Archive | Miscellaneous RSS feed for this section

 Convergence Insufficiency: The Private Eye Goes Public #4

 Another great post from Dr. Len Press on Convergence Insufficiency: The Private Eye Goes Public #4.
-A short preview of Dr. Press’ blog entry: “Let’s briefly review the answers to […]
+A short preview of Dr. Press’ blog entry: “Let’s briefly review the answers to the first three questions that Dr. Fortenbacher posed in part 1 of this investigative series, before addressing the final two points on why some doctors are […]

 Read full story Comments { 0 }